Last Updated: Dec 28, 2021

 Concern 1 – Selling the Migration Internally to CIO/CFO

 The solution to this concern is communication.
 Decision makers must know exactly what is at stake in the migration and what it means for the organization.
 This means studying the migration from multiple perspectives that your decision maker will likely want to know about, and doing your homework twice so you are prepared for questions and other unexpected situations.
 It should also be noted that while the communication should not attempt to scare the decision maker into a choice, results and consequences are a part of this migration and must be communicated.
 Techniques for communication should also be utilized such as targeting the audience with a style that makes them comfortable (dress, bound presentation, etc), and one that eliminates confusion while still being effective (not using too much jargon, relating back to other principles besides IT).
 Communicate effectively, and this concern should be easier to deal with.
+One example from the field: One of our customers was preparing for IPv6 and worked in data regarding the costs of maintaining and acquiring IPv4 space.
+These numbers (based on actual data) were great at getting attention of the executive team, but also showing that large blocks of IPv4 are an asset with intrinsic value and cleaning up their network could free up IPv4 space to be divested and leased.
+This could help defray the costs of IPv6 training and implementation while also providing that path to a post-IPv4 world.

 Concern 2 – The Cost